-Hardie Boys, Inc. is the leader in high quality cellular PVC soffit systems.
-Our V-grooved soffit panel and rafter tails create the appearance of a traditional timber framed roof with tongue and groove roof decking.
+Hardie Boys, Inc. is the leader in high-quality cellular PVC soffit systems.
+Our V-grooved soffit panel and rafter tails create the appearance of a traditional timber-framed roof with tongue and groove roof decking.
 We have a large selection of rafter designs, frieze board and soffit panel options, and PVC fascia sizes.
-This results in a unique, low maintenance soffit system which is durable and long lasting.
-The architectural refinement of an HB soffit system is seen when it is installed and finished, often the value is realized over years of resilience, performance and little maintenance.
+This results in a unique, low maintenance soffit system that is durable and long-lasting.
+The architectural refinement of an HB soffit system is seen when it is installed and finished, often the value is realized over years of resilience, performance, and little maintenance.

 Living in South Florida, we recognize that exposure to harsh climates requires low maintenance materials with quality design and construction or they just don’t last.
 This is why all Hardie Boys, Inc., columns, brackets, louvers, railings, trim, and more, are made of Cellular PVC and designed for beauty, low maintenance, and long life even in the harshest environments.
 We use only the highest quality materials with uncompromising care and craftsmanship, and take great pride in our work.